 The results of Mesta's research (2019) can be concluded that satisfaction indirectly affects the brand image of the institution.
 The image of the institution is not only for the benefit of students but also as a guarantee for students in getting jobs from external parties.
 Building student satisfaction is the main goal of universities, in facing the increasingly turbulent competition in educational services.
 This is due to the intensity of the best universities at home and abroad, recruiting their best students to all corners of the country in Indonesia.
-Without building student satisfaction, the institution will experience long-term losses, because satisfied students can be the main pillars of conveying the best messages about the institution to others (word of mouth), maintaining the good name of the institution, The results of the study show that satisfaction indirectly affects student loyalty through the institution's brand image.
+Without building student satisfaction, the institution will experience long-term losses, because satisfied students can be the main pillars of conveying the best messages about the institution to others (word of mouth), maintaining the good name of the institution, recommending the institution to others and at the same time as advocacy for the institution.
+The results of the study show that satisfaction indirectly affects student loyalty through the institution's brand image.

 Yusuf's (2017) research proves that HedPERF/service quality has a positive and significant effect on student satisfaction, HedPERF/service quality has a negative and insignificant effect on the formation of service value perceived by students, student satisfaction with perceived service value, where there is a positive and significant effect.
-Testing the perceived service value on the image of the institution is positive and significant, HedPERF/service quality has a negative and insignificant effect.
 Testing the perceived service value on the image of the institution is positive and significant, HedPERF/service quality has a negative and insignificant effect on the formation of the image of the institution, student satisfaction with the image of the institution has a negative and insignificant effect.
 In addition, the results of the indirect effect of the relationship between the variables HedPERF/service quality, student satisfaction, and perceived service value have a positive and significant effect.